bottlerocket-os/bottlerocket/README.md

 ### Update methods

-There are several ways of updating your Bottlerocket hosts:
+There are several ways of updating your Bottlerocket hosts.

+For EKS variants of Bottlerocket, we recommend using the [Bottlerocket update operator](https://github.com/bottlerocket-os/bottlerocket-update-operator) for automated updates.
+You can also use one of the methods below for direct control of updates.

+For the ECS preview variant of Bottlerocket, we recommend updating hosts using one of the methods below, until further automation is ready.

 #### Update API